 This analysis is part of the USC-Brookings Schaeffer Initiative for Health Policy, which is a partnership between Economic Studies at Brookings and the University of Southern California Schaeffer Center for Health Policy & Economics.
 The Initiative aims to inform the national health care debate with rigorous, evidence-based analysis leading to practical recommendations using the collaborative strengths of USC and Brookings.
-The Commonwealth Foundation has provided a grant to the Brookings Institution to support the work on which this post is based.
+The Commonwealth Fund has provided a grant to the Brookings Institution to support the work on which this post is based.
 This post originally appeared in Health Affairs on August 2, 2019.

 Leonard D. Schaeffer Chair in Health Policy Studies

 Former Assistant Director and Senior Research Analyst - USC-Brookings Schaeffer Initiative for Health Policy

 Nonresident Fellow - Economic Studies, USC-Brookings Schaeffer Initiative for Health Policy

 Medicare spending for physician-administered drugs under Part B has grown rapidly.
 Between 2009 and 2017, Part B drug spending has increased at 9.6 percent per year on average, with the majority of this caused by price growth.
 This is an unusual environment in which physicians are in the business of purchasing drugs, administering them, and earning a margin from payment by Medicare and beneficiaries—often referred to as “buy and bill.”